derekr/diy-client-example/readme.md

 Now we're cookin'! :egg:

-The uri in this case is the `/makers/:url` resource.
+The `uri` in this case is the `/makers/:url` resource.
 You can replace `:url` with any existing maker url like `/makers/astro` to get their DIY data.

-The callback function will be called when the request to the DIY API is done.
+The `callback` function will be called when the request to the DIY API is done.

-All the response data can be found in the `body.response` variable, but first you'll want to make sure there wasn't an error while requesting.
+All of the response data can be found in the `body.response` variable, but first you'll want to make sure there wasn't an error while requesting.

 So we can beef up the callback function to be a little more tolerant: